h3rald/litestore/doc/md/overview.md

 ## Overview

-{{LS -> LiteStore}} is a self-contained, RESTful, multi-format document store written in [Nim](http://www.nim-lang.org).
+LiteStore is a self-contained, RESTful, multi-format document store written in [Nim](http://www.nim-lang.org).
 It aims to be a very simple and lightweight backend suitable for prototypes and testing REST APIs.

 ### Rationale